AkshayJ9/Blog-App/README.md

 A simple, elegant, and fully frontend-powered Blog Application built using **React.js**.
 This app allows users to create, view, and manage blog posts using localStorage — making it ideal for learning React fundamentals, state management, and routing, all without the need for a backend.

 ---
+## Live Demo
+Check out the live version of the app: [BlogsWithAJ](https://blogswithaj.netlify.app/)
+---

 ## 🚀 Features